cairo-book/cairo-book/src/ch06-02-the-match-control-flow-construct.md

 In the previous section, we wanted to get the inner `T` value out of the `Some` case when using `Option<T>`; we can also handle `Option<T>` using `match`, as we did with the `Coin` enum!
 Instead of comparing coins, we’ll compare the variants of `Option<T>`, but the way the `match` expression works remains the same.

 Let’s say we want to write a function that takes an `Option<u8>` and, if there’s a value inside, adds `1` to that value.
-If there isn’t a value inside, the function should return the `None` value and not attempt to perform any operations.
+If there is no value inside, the function should return `None` and not attempt to perform any more operations.

 This function is very easy to write, thanks to `match`, and will look like Listing {{#ref match-option}}.